88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fr_153"></a>[XXIX](#fn_153).

-1. [Kǎn(䷜)](e59d8ekan.md) repeated shows us one defile succeeding another.
+1. [**Kǎn ䷜**](e59d8ekan.md) repeated shows us one defile succeeding another.

-2. This is the nature of water;--it flows on, without accumulating its volume (so as to overflow); it pursues its way through a dangerous defile, without losing its true (nature).
+2. This is the nature of water; -- it flows on, without accumulating its volume (so as to overflow); it pursues its way through a dangerous defile, without losing its true (nature).

 3. That 'the mind is penetrating' is indicated by the strong (line) in the centre.
 That 'action (in accordance with this) will be of high value' tells us that advance will be followed by achievement.